 Origin and history

-Collagen is a protein naturally present in the human body, where it makes up approximately 30% of all proteins.
-Its name comes from the Greek word kolla , meaning "glue," referring to its essential role in tissue cohesion and structure.
-Discovered in the 19th century, collagen is now widely used in cosmetics and dietary supplements for its effects on skin, joints, and overall vitality.
+Collagen is a protein naturally present in the human body, where it accounts for approximately 30% of all proteins.
+Its name comes from the Greek word kolla, meaning "glue," in reference to its essential role in tissue cohesion and structure.
+Discovered in the 19th century, collagen is now widely used in cosmetics and dietary supplements for its effects on the skin, joints, and overall vitality.

-Several types of collagen are distinguished: type I (present in skin and tendons), type II (in cartilage) and type III (in soft tissues).
+There are several types of collagen: type I (found in the skin and tendons), type II (in cartilage), and type III (in soft tissues).